javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

   });
 ```

 There is also a method `response.json()` that reads the remote data and parses it as JSON.
-In our case that's even more convenient.
+In our case that's even more convenient, so let's switch to it.

 We'll also use arrow functions for brevity: